suchanek/PMA/README.md

         - plotly_express
         - scikit-learn
         - pip
+3. Build the environment using the *environment.yml* spec file (alternative, from a shell prompt)
+    - clone this repo into your working repository directory
+    - cd into the resulting directory
+    - execute: *conda env create --file=environment.yaml*

-3. Use pip to install:
+4. Use pip to install:
     - ipyaladin

 ## Latest release